 This is where FreshBooks really beats Harvest.
 FreshBooks has really beautiful graphs and reports which are easily accessible.
 Your FreshBooks home screen even has some nice graphs which provide a snapshot of your financial status.
 I really like how they provide these graphs automatically.
 Harvest doesn’t have as many graphs and you often have to “run a report” when you want to see your information.
 Not nearly as cool.

-Time Tracking – Tie
+Time Tracking – Harvest

 Harvest started out as time tracking software, while FreshBooks started out as accounting software.
 Both do a fine job at time tracking though.
 I kind of like the Harvest time tracking panel a bit more, but just barely.
 FreshBooks will create a small time tracking window that you can use if you want though.
-I consider this category to be a tie.

 Customer Service – Tie